Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: The Orbifold Topological Model (OTM)

 \subsection{A case for OTM}

 I have introduced two models, the OPM see Eq.~\ref{Eq:hs:OPM} and the OCM see Eq.~\ref{Eq:hs:OCM}.
 Both define an effective NC diameter.
-As discussed in Sect.~\ref{SubSect:HS:Experiments}, the OPM defines the HS diameter of a NC and leave a significant amount of ``empty'' space; see also Eq.~\ref{Eq:hs:OPM:pf}, and the OCM defines a situation where the NCs are packed in such a way that the ligands fill out the entire available space.
+As discussed in SubSect.~\ref{SubSect:HS:Experiments}, the OPM defines the HS diameter of a NC and leave a significant amount of ``empty'' space; see also Eq.~\ref{Eq:hs:OPM:pf}, and the OCM defines a situation where the NCs are packed in such a way that the ligands fill out the entire available space.
 When analyzing experimental results, there are situations where OPM or OCM work, but neither of them provides a complete solution.
-Basically, what is needed is a new model that reproduces the OPM and OCM in the limits when they are correct.
+Basically, what is needed is a new model that agrees with the OPM and OCM in the limits when they are correct.

-Before dwelling into how OTM provides a general solution that reduces to OPM and OTM in the appropriate limits, it is worth describing the effect of potentials that go beyond the HS discussed in Sect.~\ref{SubSect:HS:Experiments}.
-For example,~\cite{Travessetpnas2015, HorstTravesset2016} (also \cite{Travesset2014,Calero2016,Tkachenko2016}) and~\cite{Lacour2019} have discussed softening the potential from HS to an inverse repulsive power law.
+Before dwelling into how OTM provides a general solution that reduces to OPM and OCM in the appropriate limits, it is worth describing the effect of potentials that go beyond the \resp{hard shape} discussed in SubSect.~\ref{SubSect:HS:Experiments}.
+For example, Refs~\cite{Travessetpnas2015, HorstTravesset2016} (also \cite{Travesset2014,Calero2016,Tkachenko2016}) and~\cite{Lacour2019} have discussed softening the potential from \resp{hard shape} to an inverse repulsive power law.
 We recently provided a detailed determination of the phase diagram of binary particles that interact with Lennard-Jones potentials\cite{Ren2020}.
-These systems have rich phase diagrams, but when applied to NC prediction do not provide any real improvement over the simpler HS models and, furthermore, require defining additional parameters that are not obvious how to relate to the actual physical properties of the ligands.
-In summary, going beyond HS by simply modifying a two-body potential may provide an ad-hoc solution for a particular case but leads to models that have less predictability.
+These systems have rich phase diagrams, but when applied to NC prediction do not provide any real improvement over the simpler \resp{hard shape} models and, furthermore, require defining additional parameters that are not obvious how to relate to the actual physical properties of the ligands.
+In summary, going beyond \resp{hard shape} by simply modifying a two-body potential may provide an ad-hoc solution for a particular case but leads to models that have less predictability.
 As I elaborate further, this is hardly surprising, as ligand deformations preclude a description of NC interactions in terms of two-body potentials.